The Weak Dollar is Making a European Vacation Harder to Afford in Retirement

 “There are many free excursions in Europe,” D’Andrea says.
 “You could also find local restaurants instead of the tourist traps.”

-“If you still want to have the trip that you have always planned for, and it is still over budget, I suggest sitting down with your financial advisor to see if you can move things around,” D’Andrea says.
+“If you still want to have the trip that you have always planned for, and it is still over budget, I suggest sitting down with your financial adviser to see if you can move things around,” D’Andrea says.
 “This could mean that maybe next year you don’t travel, or you cut back on some other expenses.”

-Also, D’Andrea says, don’t write off the option of boosting your income.
+D’Andrea says don’t write off the option of boosting your income.
+“Maybe get a part-time job to help make up the difference.”

-As D’Andrea says, “With proper planning, research, and working with the right professionals, you can find a way to make it work.”
+As D’Andrea says, “With proper planning, research and working with the right professionals, you can find a way to make it work.”

 Read More